xtdb/xtdb-tutorial/3-datalog-queries.nextjournal.md

 ## Choose your path:

-- **You have your manifest** :
+- **You have your manifest**:
-    - *You have permission to land, continue to the space port.*
+    - *You have permission to land, continue to the spaceport.*

-- **You do not have your manifest** :
+- **You do not have your manifest**:
     - *You do not have permission to land.
-You can either return to [Pluto](https://nextjournal.com/xtdb-tutorial/put-transactions), or continue at your own risk.*
+You can either return to [Pluto](https://nextjournal.com/xtdb-tutorial/put-transactions) or continue at your own risk.*

-# Space Port
+# Spaceport

 You read your xtdb manual as you wait for an available landing pad.

 > A Datalog query consists of a set of variables and a set of clauses.
-The result of running a query is a result set (or lazy sequence) of the possible combinations of values that satisfy all of the clauses at the same time.
-These combinations of values are referred to as "tuples".
+> The result of running a query is a result set (or lazy sequence) of the possible combinations of values that satisfy all of the clauses at the same time.
+> These combinations of values are referred to as "tuples".
 >
 > The possible values within the result tuples are derived from your database of documents.
-The documents themselves are represented in the database indexes as "entity–attribute–value" (EAV) facts.
-For example, a single document `{:xt/id :myid, :color "blue", :age 12}` is transformed into two facts `[[:myid :color "blue"][:myid :age 12]]`.
+> The documents themselves are represented in the database indexes as "entity–attribute–value" (EAV) facts.
+> For example, a single document `{:xt/id :myid, :color "blue", :age 12}` is transformed into two facts `[[:myid :color "blue"][:myid :age 12]]`.
 >
 > In the most basic case, a Datalog query works by searching for "subgraphs" in the database that match the pattern defined by the clauses.
-The values within these subgraphs are then returned according to the list of return variables requested in the :find vector within the query."
+> The values within these subgraphs are then returned according to the list of return variables requested in the `:find` vector within the query."
 >
 > \- xtdb manual *[Read More](https://xtdb.com/reference/queries.html)*

-You are happy with what you have read, and in anticipation of the assignment you define the standalone node.
+You are happy with what you have read, and in anticipation of the assignment, you define the standalone node.

 ```clojure
 (def node (xt/start-node {}))